11-pog/MCModDownloader/README.md

 - Python 3.11 or later
 - Pip
 - Some packages there
-- A enviroment variable with a Curseforge api key (name "CF_API_KEY") (i seriously need to change this to something more )
+- A enviroment variable with a Curseforge api key (name "CF_API_KEY") (i seriously need to change this to something more reliable and easier to set-up)

 ## How to use